-1.2 If using third party or proprietary system to access credit reporting agency systems, ensure that the access must be preceded by authenticating users to the application and/or system (e.g. application based authentication, Active Directory, etc.) utilized for accessing credit reporting data/systems.
+1.2 If using a third party or proprietary system to access credit reporting agency systems, ensure that the access must be preceded by authenticating users to the application and/or system (e.g. application based authentication, Active Directory, etc.) utilized for accessing credit reporting data/systems.

 1.3 Proprietary or third party system access software must have credit reporting agency Subscriber Codes and password(s) hidden or embedded.
 Account numbers and passwords should be known only by supervisory personnel.

 1.4 You must request your Subscriber Code password or user passwords be changed immediately when:

 • any system access software is replaced by another system access software or is no longer used;

 • the hardware on which the software resides is upgraded, changed or disposed of; or